-It’s great to see the drinks list giving recognition to some of the classics that have fallen by the wayside or been bastardised by generic bars.
-For instance, try the Mary St. Hurricane – think Matusalem rum, housemade grenadine, lime juice, and a whole passionfruit shaken violently and dumped into a traditional hurricane glass; the Slow Gin Fizz – gin, sloe gin, fresh lemon juice, simple syrup and egg white shaken and served neat with a dash of soda water; or the French 75 – gin, fresh lemon juice, simple syrup shaken and served on the rocks with a sparkling wine float.
+It’s great to see the drinks list giving recognition to some of the classics that may have fallen by the wayside or been bastardised over the years.
+For instance: the Mary Street Hurricane – dark rum, house-made grenadine, lime juice, and a whole passion fruit shaken violently and dumped into a traditional hurricane glass; the Slow Gin Fizz – gin, sloe gin, fresh lemon juice, simple syrup and egg white shaken and served neat with a dash of soda water; or the French 75 – gin, fresh lemon juice, simple syrup shaken and served on the rocks with a sparkling wine float.

-The space itself is generously sized while remaining intimate, like any good cocktail bar should be.
+The space is generously sized while remaining intimate, like any good cocktail bar should be.
 Wooden surfaces, leather couches, warm brick walls and just the right amount of Louisiana-style flair.
-Enjoy a drink on the footpath or settle into the intimate surrounds inside with black wooden flooring, subtle lighting and jazz pieces as background sound.
+Enjoy a drink on the footpath or settle into the intimate surrounds inside with subtle lighting and not-so-subtle southern jazz.

 Awarded Best Small Bar of the Year 2012 at the Sydney Bar Show, The Collection has more than one string in its bow.
-Strongly influenced by the history of New Orleans, the food menu includes dishes like a Shrimp and Crocodile Cheesecake, a House Gumbo (a dark roux stew with andouille sausage, shredded chicken, trinity, and served over rice) or Red Beans and Rice based on Louis Armstrong old recipe.
+Strongly influenced by the history of New Orleans, the food menu includes dishes like a Shrimp and Crocodile Cheesecake, a House Gumbo or Red Beans and Rice based on Louis Armstrong's old recipe.

-The owners have a great pedigree, having stood behind the stick at New York’s PDT and San Francisco’s Bourbon and Branch.
-They’ll doubtlessly turn this venture into a place that locals will come to love and the type of place you won’t hesitate to travel across town for.
+The owners have a great pedigree, having worked behind the bar at New York’s PDT and San Francisco’s Bourbon and Branch.
+This venture is the sort of place that locals love and others don't hesitate to travel across town for.